Bring Your Own Theatre Productions, Incorporated

 CONFLICT RESOLUTION

 When conflicts of any nature occur between two (2) or more BYOT participants, “The Chicago Theatre Standards, rev 12/11/17” will serve as a guide to the Staff when resolving said conflict.
 It will also serve as a guide when addressing issues presented by individuals outside of BYOT.
 Staff may seek additional advice from the Advisory Board.
+In cases where the conflict is between 2 or more Directors or when the Staff has determined that they have a bias, the responsibility of conflict resolution will fall to the Board.
 If punishment is required (suspension, termination, etc.), Staff will be responsible for making the final decision.

 ARTICLE VIII